darkk/redsocks/README.md

 # redsocks – transparent TCP-to-proxy redirector

+Adapted by Snorre to have some bugfixes

+* Works with proxies sending multiple authentication requests
+* Added RPM spec file

 This tool allows you to redirect any TCP connection to SOCKS or HTTPS proxy using your firewall, so redirection may be system-wide or network-wide.